2025–26 DFB-Pokal Frauen

-The 2025–26 DFB-Pokal will be the 44th season of the annual German football cup competition.
-Several teams participate in the competition, including all teams from the previous year's Frauen-Bundesliga and the 2.
+The 2025–26 DFB-Pokal was the 44th season of the annual German football cup competition.
+Several teams participated in the competition, including all teams from the previous year's Frauen-Bundesliga and the 2.
 Frauen-Bundesliga, excluding second teams.
-The competition will begin on 16 August 2025 with the first of six rounds and will end on 14 May 2026 with the final at the RheinEnergieStadion in Cologne, a nominally neutral venue, which has hosted the final since 2010.
+The competition began on 16 August 2025 with the first of six rounds and ended on 14 May 2026 with the final at the RheinEnergieStadion in Cologne, a nominally neutral venue, which has hosted the final since 2010.

+Bayern Munich defeated VfL Wolfsburg 4–0 in the final to win their third title.

 Participating clubs

 The following clubs qualified for the competition: